GZoltar/gzoltar/Readme.md

 #### Junit3 and Junit4 Compatibility

-Although `aes-maven-plugin` works for both Junit3 and Junit4 test cases, please make sure that the Junit dependency included in the project's `pom.xml` is at least **version 4.6**.
+Although `ddu-maven-plugin` works for both Junit3 and Junit4 test cases, please make sure that the Junit dependency included in the project's `pom.xml` is at least **version 4.6**.

 This requirement is due to the fact that Junit only provides their `org.junit.runner.notification.RunListener` API after version 4.6.
 The listener API is used so that per-test coverage can be gathered.
 For Junit3 test cases, the appropriate test runner will still be used.

 #### argLine

-If there is an `argLine` parameter set in the declaration of `maven-surefire-plugin`, that will override `aes-maven-plugin`'s request to add an agent to the test JVM.
+If there is an `argLine` parameter set in the declaration of `maven-surefire-plugin`, that will override `ddu-maven-plugin`'s request to add an agent to the test JVM.
-To circumvent this, you can add your JVM options in `aes-maven-plugin`'s `argLine` parameter detailed [here](#other-useful-configurations).
+To circumvent this, you can add your JVM options in `ddu-maven-plugin`'s `argLine` parameter detailed [here](#other-useful-configurations).

 #### restrictOutputDirectory